-Known for its architectural splendour Swaminarayan Temple of Kalupur enshrines Sri NarNarayan Dev.
+Known for its architectural splendour, Swaminarayan Temple of Kalupur enshrines Sri NarNarayan Dev.
 NarNarayan refers to the appearance of Lord Vishnu as twin brothers for restoration of Dharma.
-Swaminarayan sect believes that Nar Narayan Dev was the prime controllers of human being’s destiny and that Swaminarayan resided within the idol of NarNarayan Dev in Swaminarayan temple at Kalupur.
+The Swaminarayan sect believes that Nar Narayan Dev was the prime controller of human being’s destiny and that Swaminarayan resided within the idol of NarNarayan Dev in Swaminarayan temple at Kalupur.

 Visitors would be enthralled to enter the premises of the temple through a wonderful gateway that features a combination of Gujarati, Marathi, Rajasthani and British style of designs.
 Interesting sculptures of the gateway portrays Rajasthani and Marathi culture and the images of Gujarati women clad in local dress with their child held by them on their waist.

 Upper part of the pavilions exemplifies Mughal architecture.
 Elaborately decorated and colourful arches enhance the charm of the glorious temple.
 Sanctum Sanctorum has the image of Narayan Dev made of marble.
 The idol of Radhakrishna Dev is set on his right.
 To the left of the main deity are the images of Dharmdev, Bhakti Mata and Harikrishna.

 Akshar bhavan accommodates the beautiful image of Ghanshyam Maharaj in child form.
 Shree Tejendra Bhuvan the southern part of this bhavan provides shelter to the visiting devotees.
 Personal items used by Swaminarayan have been displayed on the ground and the first floor.